bojan1986819/amikorgit/readme.md

-# HP app for running an art galery, done in Larevel
+# PHP app for running an art galery, done in Larevel

 Web App I'm currently working on in coperation with an Art Galery.